joelouthan/Theologicus/src/genesis/genesis03-14-25.md

 >For you are dust,
 >and you will return to dust.”

->Acts 9:15-16 (CSB) But the Lord said to him, “Go, for this man is my chosen instrument to take my name to Gentiles, kings, and Israelites.
-16 I will show him how much he must suffer for my name.”
+>Acts 9:15-16 (CSB) But the Lord said to him, “Go, for this man is my chosen instrument to take my name to Gentiles, kings, and Israelites.I will show him how much he must suffer for my name.”

->Romans 8:16-18 (CSB) The Spirit himself testifies together with our spirit that we are God’s children, 17 and if children, also heirs—heirs of God and coheirs with Christ—if indeed we suffer with him so that we may also be glorified with him.
-18 For I consider that the sufferings of this present time are not worth comparing with the glory that is going to be revealed to us.
+>Romans 8:16-18 (CSB) The Spirit himself testifies together with our spirit that we are God’s children,and if children, also heirs—heirs of God and coheirs with Christ—if indeed we suffer with him so that we may also be glorified with him.For I consider that the sufferings of this present time are not worth comparing with the glory that is going to be revealed to us.

 And yet, Christ subjected himself to that same suffering--even to the point of death.